PremiumPay/flutter_premiumpay_package/README.md

 For any question, you can ask the [support team](mailto:support@premiumpay.site).

-## Generate api/doc yourself on a cloned repository
+## Generate api/doc on your cloned repository

 1. Install dartdoc using command `pub global activate dartdoc`.
 2. Run command `flutter pub global run dartdoc:dartdoc` from the root of your cloned repository.